The difference between Service Classes and Traits in PHP

 }

 The end.
-I hope you found this article helpful.
-Stay tuned for more content!
+I hope you found this information helpful, stay tuned for more content! :)